Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_III.md

 Hhm, that didn't work.
 We need to study the format of the `func_table` in more detail.

-Remember in global variables in the beginning of the script?
+Remember the global variables in the beginning of the script?
 ```python
 FUNC_TABLE_SIZE = 4
 FUNC_TABLE_ENTRY_SIZE = 32